bazelbuild/bazel-website/naming.md

 See the ["Deploying new Skylark rules" section](https://docs.bazel.build/versions/master/skylark/deploying.html) in the docs.

-## Naming an other Bazel related tool
+## Naming other Bazel related tools

-This section applies if you are building a tool to enrich the Bazel ecosystem (For example: a new IDE plugin, or a new build system migrator...).
+This section applies if you are building a tool to enrich the Bazel ecosystem.
+For example, a new IDE plugin or a new build system migrator.

 Picking a good name for your tool can be hard.
 If we’re not careful and use too many codenames, the Bazel ecosystem could become very difficult to understand for newcomers.